 Top 5 Dress Shoe Brand Names

 Founded in 1884 by Charles H. Alden, this company is based in Massachusetts, New England.
-Out of the 100 or so shoe brands which started their business back in the late 18th century, ALDEN is the only one which is still in business.
+Out of the 100 or so shoe brands which started their business back in the late 18th century, ALDEN is the only one that is still in business.

-One of the most famous fashion brands around the world, which has managed to earn a towering success all around the globe, it was Guccio Gucci who founded this Italian brand back in 1921.
+One of the most famous fashion brands around the world, which has managed to earn a towering success all around the globe, was Guccio Gucci who founded this Italian brand back in 1921.
 Currently headquartered in Florence, Italy, it operates more than 250 brands directly worldwide.

 Gucci is considered a pinnacle of the fashion industry as apart from premium quality dress shoes; it creates formal wear for men, women, and children.
 In addition, you can purchase Gucci watches, glasses, bags as well as a wide range of other such accessories.